skulpt/skulpt/source/sortsearch.rst

 :math:`\frac{n}{2}` items will be left after the first comparison.
 After the second comparison, there will be about :math:`\frac{n}{4}`.
 Then :math:`\frac{n}{8}`, :math:`\frac{n}{16}`, and so on.
 How many times can we split the list?
-Table {binaryanalysis} helps us to see the answer.
+Table {tbl_binaryanalysis} helps us to see the answer.

         **Comparisons** & **Approximate Number of Items Left**